comprobo25/comprobo25.github.io/assignments/robot_localization.md

 #### ``pf.py``

 This file has a basic skeleton of your particle filter (you don't have to build on this if you don't want to).
 Check the comments in the file for more details.
 You'll probably also want to ask questions as you go through it if something doesn't make sense.
+If you want more scaffolding, you can build your code on ``pf_scaffold.py`` instead (see below).

+#### ``pf_scaffold.py``

+> Note: you will want to either use ``pf.py`` or ``pf_scaffold.py`` (not both)

+This file has pretty much all of the interactions with ROS handled.
+If you use this as your starting point for your code, you will probably want to overwrite ``pf.py`` with this file (so all of the launch files work as expected).
+You should choose this option if you want to focus on implementing the particle filter algorithm and you don't care so much about learning the ins-and-outs of how the particle filter interacts with ROS.

 #### ``helper_functions.py``